-- DIRECT CONVERSION In a direct conversion, the OEF converts into an ETF by obtaining an exemptive order, amending its registration statement and organizational documents, and adjusting its operations accordingly. - MERGER/ASSET SALE A shell ETF is created, presumably with the same Board and the same investment policies and objectives as the OEF, with such differences as may be necessary to operate as an ETF and in accordance with the exemptive order (e.g., contemplating the unique redemption process and the limited universe of permissible investments).
+- DIRECT CONVERSION In a direct conversion, the OEF converts into an ETF by obtaining an exemptive order, amending its registration statement and organizational documents, and adjusting its operations accordingly. - with the same Board and the same investment policies and objectives as the OEF, with such differences as may be necessary to operate as an ETF and in accordance with the exemptive order (e.g., contemplating the unique redemption process and the limited universe of permissible investments).
 As discussed below, the shell ETF would need to obtain an exemptive order and file a registration statement with the SEC.
 The OEF then merges into the ETF (depending on the form and state of organization of the OEF and the ETF, the "merger" may technically be effected through an asset sale).